-In the NT, the following Greek words are translated into the English word anger:
+In the New Testament (NT), the following Greek words are translated into the English word anger:

-A. Orgizo: This Greek word means “to make angry.”
-It is the most commonly used word in the NT for anger.
-For instance, it appears in Galatians 5:20 in relation to the fruits of the flesh — those characteristics of the unregenerate that are at enmity with Christ.
-They are: idolatry, sorcery, enmities, strife, jealousy, outbursts of anger, disputes, dissensions, factions, etc. One famous word commentary defines orgizo as, “jealousies, which when smoldering in the heart break out in wrath.”
+A. Orgizo: this Greek word is the most commonly used word in the NT for anger and it means “to make angry.”
+It appears in Galatians 5:20 in relation to the fruits of the flesh—those characteristics of the unregenerate that are at enmity with Christ— idolatry, sorcery, enmities, strife, jealousy, outbursts of anger, disputes, dissensions, factions, etc. One famous commentary defines orgizo as, “jealousies, which, when smoldering in the heart, break out in wrath.”

-F. In addition, in the NT, thumos often appears, indicating a more agitated condition of feelings . . . an outburst of wrath from inward indignation.
-Whereas orge suggests a more settled or abiding condition of the mind, frequently with a view toward taking revenge, it is less sudden in its rise and more lasting in its nature.
-Thumos relates (as we will see in what follows) to being quick-tempered.
+F. Thumos relates to being quick-tempered and indicates a more agitated condition, an outburst of wrath from inward indignation.
+While orge suggests a more settled or abiding condition geared toward taking revenge, it is less sudden in its rise and more lasting in its nature.

 IV.
 EXAMINING THE FIVE ROOTS OF ANGER